JNet: performance

 - First gate (

-- Newer runtimes help: .NET 10 / Temurin 25 matches or outperforms .NET 8 / Temurin 17 across most test types; runner variance can obscure this on individual runs.
+- Newer runtimes help: .NET 10 / Temurin 25 matches or outperforms .NET 8 / Temurin 17 across most test types, with the largest gains on instance method invocation and the first-gate discard path.

 - The